syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Data-population.md

 * PropertyChange - Updates its ChildItems when associated collection property gets changed.
 * None - It is a default mode and it doesn't reflect collection/property changes in UI.

+To decide how to populate the nodes, it is necessary to set this [NodePopulationMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~NodePopulationMode.html) API to Treeview.

+The `NodePopulationMode` API has following enum values:

+* OnDemand - Populate the child nodes only when parent nodes is expanded.
+It is the default value.
+* Instant - Populates all the child nodes when Treeview control is initially loaded.

 ### Create Data Model for treeview

 Create a simple data source as shown in the following code example in a new class file, and save it as FileManager.cs file: